Sally Field, ‘Sesame Street’ to receive Kennedy Center award

 Ronstadt played a role in the tribute to The Eagles, 2016 Kennedy Center Honorees, and she said she enjoys the surprise format of the evening.
 “I’ll be curious to see who they come up with,” she said.

-The event will be broadcast on PBS on Dec.
+The event will be broadcast on CBS on Dec.
 15.

-Note: This story has been corrected to reflect that the show will air on CBS, not PBS.